Victorian Premier League Men's

-The Victorian Premier League (VPL) is an Australian soccer league based in Victoria.
-It is administered by Football Victoria, covering the second-to-third-highest tiers in the Victorian soccer league system (and the third-to-fourth-highest nationally).

-As of 2025, the VPL consists of two divisions (VPL 1 and VPL 2), with promotion from VPL 1 to the National Premier Leagues (NPL) and relegation from VPL 2 to the Victorian State League (VSL).
+The Victorian Premier League Men's (VPLM) is an Australian men's soccer league based in Victoria.
+It is administered by Football Victoria, and represents the second and third-highest tiers in the [Victorian soccer league system.
+The VPL consists of two divisions (VPLM 1 and VPLM 2), with promotion from VPLM 1 to the National Premier Leagues Men's (NPLM) and relegation from VPLM 2 to the Victorian State League Men's (VSL).

 History

 Following the introduction of the National Premier Leagues (NPL) for the 2014 season, Football Federation Victoria (FFV) introduced a second-tier NPL 1 competition.
 It was renamed to NPL 2 in 2016 and split into two zones (east and west).
 A further change occurred in 2020, with the establishment of NPL 3 as the third-tier competition in the Victorian soccer pyramid.

 In October 2023, Football Victoria renamed NPL 2 and NPL 3 to VPL 1 and VPL 2 respectively, using the name "Victorian Premier League" name previously used by the first division in Victoria.